Join Us

 To discuss this project please email: luis.figueredo@nottingham.ac.uk

-We are currently seeking highly motivated candidates to join our research team for PhD positions in the field of Biomechanics-Aware Manipulation Planning.
-The research will focus on developing methods that enable robots to predict and adapt to human kinematic and biomechanical responses during collaborative manipulation, enhancing the efficiency and comfort of human-robot collaboration.
+Goal: Develop new ML methods that enable robots to predict and adapt to human kinematic and biomechanical responses during collaborative manipulation, enhancing the efficiency and comfort of human-robot collaboration.

 Research Context: When humans and robots collaborate in manipulating objects, the robot must consider the kinematic and biomechanical responses of the human to optimize its actions.
 This project aims to develop a method that predicts both the kinematic and biomechanical response of humans during forceful human-robot collaboration (fHRC).
-These predictions will then be used to plan robot grasps and configurations that minimize the biomechanical load on the human, specifically by reducing predicted muscular effort, and enhancing ergonomics.
+These predictions will then be used to plan robot grasps and configurations that minimize the biomechanical load on the human, specifically by reducing predicted muscular effort and enhancing ergonomics.

-Qualifications:
+📚 Qualifications:

 Manipulation planning under changing external forces (Autonomous Robots, 2020)